bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

 https://youtu.be/tBoLDpTWVOM
 https://www.atlassian.com/git/tutorials/dotfiles

-This document is intended as a cheat sheet fo myself.
+This document is intended as a cheat sheet for myself.
 Because this stuff is really confusing. 😉
 # Microsoft Windows 10

 Windows key write services.exe
-Do this settings and restart your computer.
+Apply these settings and restart your computer.
 ![](pictures/WinServices.JPG)
 ![](pictures/Starttype.JPG)

 # SSH Key

-Use powershell and jump into your .ssh directory.
+Use powershell and go into your .ssh directory.
 PS C:\> cd C:\Users\xxx\\.ssh

 ## Generate key